Menu

 If you then become pregnant, you’re simply living your life.
 Your insurance provider does not require that you notify them.

-With that said, getting pregnant can be a good opportunity to consider reevaluating your current policy.
-Maybe, when you grow your family, you find that your current amount of cover and the benefits your family would receive upon your passing is not quite enough.
+However, getting pregnant can be a good opportunity to consider reevaluating your current policy.
+Maybe, when you grow your family, you find that your current amount of cover and the benefits your family would receive upon your passing are not quite enough.

-A higher level of cover might be more appropriate for your changing life circumstances to help maintain your family’s lifestyle in your absence.
+A higher level of cover might be more appropriate for your changing life circumstances, helping to maintain your family’s lifestyle in your absence.

-You are free to contact your life insurance provider and ask about changing your policy.
+You can contact your life insurance provider and ask about changing your policy.
 They may ask you additional questions, such as why you’re considering the change, and you may then need to disclose your pregnancy.

 How Does Pregnancy Affect Life Insurance Cover?